vrk-kpa/ytp-api/README.md

 # Avoindata.fi API

-This repository includes documentation and examples on how to use the API of Avoindata.fi/Opendata.fi (or Yhteentoimivuuspalvelut more broadly).
+This repository includes documentation and examples on how to use the API of [Avoindata.fi/Opendata.fi](avoindata) (or Yhteentoimivuuspalvelut more broadly).
 The web service uses [CKAN](http://ckan.org/) platform to provide a metadata catalog of open datasets.
 With the API, you can add and retrieve datasets.

 In the CKAN data model, *users* and *datasets* belong to *organizations*.
 Organizations own datasets and mandate permissions.
 Datasets are metadata, describing a single, logical set of open data.
 A dataset has one or more *resource*, which are either files on the server or external links that contain the data itself.

-The following code examples are provided here:
+The following code examples are provided under `examples/`:

-* **examples/avoindata_ckanapi.py:** A Python example that uses the [ckanapi][ckanapilib] library in making the requests.
+* **[avoindata_ckanapi.py](examples/avoindata_ckanapi.py):** A Python example that uses the [ckanapi][ckanapilib] library in making the requests.
 If you are using Python, it is advisable to use this library.
-* **examples/avoindata_rawhttp.py:** A low-level Python example that uses the [requests][requests] library in making pure HTTP requests.
+* **[avoindata_rawhttp.py](examples/avoindata_rawhttp.py):** A low-level Python example that uses the [requests][requests] library in making pure HTTP requests.
 If you need to form the HTTP requests by yourself for some reason (e.g. you use another language that does not have a CKAN API library), this example gives you some basic pointers.

 ## Getting started